-We propose to continue our existing timber management program with our goal of producing sustained yield of forest products to achieve our annual allowable cut while taking into consideration various aspects which may impact or alter management such as wildlife needs, water shed protection, air quality, recreation, aesthetics and well as many other non-commercial values.
-We will continue management of contracted timber sales in all phases from establishment, administration through sale closure.
-These sales comprise approximately 545 acres.
+We propose to continue our existing timber management program with our goal of producing sustained yield of forest products to achieve our annual allowable cut while taking into consideration various aspects which may impact or alter management such as wildlife needs, watershed protection, air quality, recreation, aesthetics, as well as many other non-commercial values.
+We will continue management of contracted timber sales in all phases from establishment and administration through sale closure.

-In 2017 Forest County plans to offer to sell timber sales totaling approximately 693 acres comprised of the following timber types: Aspen 72 acres, Northern Hardwood 454 acres, Red Pine 97 acres, other 70 acres.
-See Appendix A for detailed Compartment, Stand, Cover Type and acreage information.
+In 2019, Forest County plans to offer to prepare timber sales choosing from approximately 698 acres comprised of the following timber types: aspen-141 acres, northern hardwood-525 acres, and other-32 acres.
+See Appendix A for detailed compartment, stand, cover type, and acreage information.

 All timber sales will be administered and field/mill scaled by Forestry Department staff.
 Timber sales will be inspected after scaling and/or weekly while sales are active and documented on sale inspection forms.
-All final timber sale inspections will be performed jointly with DNR staff with appropriate reconnaissance updates.
-Forest County will cooperate and provide assistance, personal and equipment when possible for DNR fire prevention and suppression efforts.
+All final timber sale inspections will be performed jointly with DNR staff with appropriate reconnaissance updated.
+Forest County will cooperate and provide assistance, personnel, and equipment when possible for DNR fire prevention and suppression efforts.

-Specific information regarding the current status of the timber sale activities may be obtained by contacting the Forest County Forestry Department, Courthouse, Crandon, WI.
-54520, Phone (715) 478-3475.
+Specific information regarding the current status of the timber sale activities may be obtained by contacting the Forest County Forestry Department, Courthouse, Crandon, WI 54520, phone (715)478-3475.